Acidham/chromium-hist-bookmarks/README.md

 ## Configuration

-The Workflow uses only History&Bookmarks files when browser is installed.
-In addition the Workflow environment variables allows to limit which browser history&bookmarks will be searched.
+This Workflow uses only history & bookmarks files when the browser is installed.
+In addition the Workflow environment variables allows limiting which browser histories & bookmarks will be searched.

 * `True` = Included in search
-* `False` = Ecluded from search
+* `False` = Excluded from search

 ## Usage

 ### History Search

 * `bh` query
     * Type `&` in between of the search terms to search for multiple entries e.g.:
          `Car&Bike` match entries with `Car or Bike rental` but NOT `Car driving school`
 * *SHIFT* for Quicklook URL